-UPDATE: The 2016 Oregon Master Beekeeper Apprentice class is full in southern Oregon.
-Fill out the form at the OSU Extension site (OMB program waiting list) to be placed on the 2017 waiting list.
-You will be contacted around September in 2016 when OSU starts preparations for the 2017 class.
+UPDATE: Fill out the form at the OSU Extension site (OMB program waiting list) to be placed on the 2018 waiting list.
+You will be contacted in September when OSU starts preparations for the 2018 class.

 The Oregon Master Beekeeper Program represents a cooperative effort between Oregon State University and the Oregon State Beekeepers Association to contribute to both the health of honey bee colonies and the integrity of the practice of beekeeping throughout the region.

 The Master Beekeeper program emphasizes practical experience in beekeeping.
 Apprentice level beekeepers will be paired with a local mentor for hands-on experience during the four bee seasons during the first year.
 Apprentice beekeepers do not need to own their own hive.

 Primary objectives of the OR Master Beekeeper program are:

 - Increase beekeepers’ knowledge and understanding of honey bees and beekeeping